zillioxmatthewprojects-ops/Bus_Route_ML/README.md

 # Bus_Route_ML
 This repo demonstrates Python, data creation, data exploration, data cleaning, and ML skills through an end-to-end synthetic data pipeline — generating messy bus route data, cleaning it, and building a predictive model on top of it.
 A clean-data mode is also available for ML testing, so bad data doesn't skew results during model development.

+Built a synthetic dataset generator with intentionally embedded data-quality and efficiency patterns (e.g., route overcrowding, vehicle-size mismatches) for BI/ML training use; ongoing exploratory analysis in Python (profit, vehicle and route distribution).

 A note on comments: code sections are labeled "Jumanji" instead of "Step" as a personal marker.
 This lets me quickly distinguish code I wrote and tested myself from documentation or boilerplate, helps me track progress across a notebook, and determines what stages of the code ran successfully.

 Projects include: